 SB 1137 enacted the following requirements:

-- If requested, the lender was required to schedule the meeting, which could be done telephonically, to occur within 14 days.
+- If requested, the servicer was required to schedule the meeting, which could be done telephonically, to occur within 14 days.
 (An assessment of the borrower’s financial situation could be completed during the first contact or at the subsequent meeting.)

 - avoiding foreclosure